-Secondly, no country can deal with the problems on its many None of the countries in South East and Central Europe perhaps in the EU) is large enough to attract investments the basis of its domestic economy.
+Secondly, no country can deal with the problems on its None of the countries in South East and Central Europe perhaps in the EU) is large enough to attract investments the basis of its domestic economy.
 There must be a combination of effort.
-In the long-term, the aim must be to establish an energy framework to develop the whole region from the EU to Central Asia and the Middle East in order to provide economic and political development.
-Energy is the catalyst to broader economic and political development, just as was the catalyst behind the development of the Europea Union in the 1950s and 1960s with the European Steel and Coal Community (ECSC).
+In the long-term, the aim must be to establish an energy framework to develop the whole region from EU to Central Asia and the Middle East in order to province conomic and political development.
+Energy is the catalyst behind the development of the Europea Union in the 1950s and 1960s with the European Steel and Coal Community (ECSC).